mirandajasmine436-svg/CCM101-jmiranda/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 ## Mission Overview

+Congratulations,
+Your onboarding has been successfully completed, and your Cloud Computing Portfolio has been approved by your supervisor.
-CloudNova Technologies has assigned this project to investigate the infrastructure that supports modern cloud computing.
-Before deploying cloud services, a cloud engineer must understand how compute, storage, networking, and operating system resources work together.
+CloudNova Technologies has now assigned you to your first official project.
+Before deploying cloud services, every cloud engineer must understand the infrastructure that powers modern cloud computing.
+Your mission is to investigate the components of cloud infrastructure, identify how compute, storage, networking, and identity services work together, and document your findings as if you were preparing technical documentation for a client.

-In this laboratory activity, I investigated a Linux server environment using the KillerCoda Playground, documented the server's infrastructure information, researched major cloud providers, created a simple cloud architecture diagram, and organized the results in a GitHub Cloud Computing Portfolio.

 ## Objectives

 The objectives of this laboratory activity were to: